aymericDD/workshop-middlewares/README.md

 Use a middleware [`Pipe`](src/Middleware/Pipe.php) to assemble multiple middlewares into a bigger application.

-The [`ErrorHandler`](src/Middleware/ErrorHandler.php) middleware must run before the next middlewares: it will catch exceptions thrown in next middlewares and show an error page.
+The error handler middleware must run before the next middlewares: it will catch exceptions thrown in next middlewares and show an error page.

-## Step 4: split the flow with a router

-Use the router to map URLs to handlers (aka controllers).

-## Step 5: authentication middleware

-Write a middleware that requires a valid HTTP "Basic" authentication to access the website.
-To do that you can complete the existing [`HttpBasicAuthentication`](src/Middleware/HttpBasicAuthentication.php) class, you can also run the tests (test-driven development) with `composer tests`.

-Once that is done, use the middleware in your application to prevent access to the whole website.